 Dr. Hell: Why, oh, why such a genius as myself is surrounded by idiots?

-- While the Strawhat Crew of One Piece aren't actually idiots, they do act the part.
+- While the main protagonists, the Straw Hat Pirates, aren't actually idiots, they do act the part.
 Zoro and Nami take turns being the Only Sane Man to lampshade the idiocy.
 Robin has moments of her too, what with her being The Stoic of the group.
 This is lampshaded during a scene where everyone save Nami and Vivi are drinking, Vivi worries but Nami calms her down telling her that everyone knows what they have to do if a storm starts.

 - On the side of the Marines, Vice-Admiral Momonga has to deal with a rather impressionable crew that can't keep its act together both when facing a Sea King and meeting the Pirate Empress Boa Hancock, making people wonder why he bothers with them.

 - A rare heroic example comes from the anime Martian Successor Nadesico, where Little Miss Snarker Ruri Hoshino frequently says of her crewmates, "baka bakka" — literally, "I'm surrounded by idiots".

 - It has gotten to the point that many people have used this phrase as the base of "Ruri's Law", a cousin of Sturgeon's Law: "The vast majority of people are idiots".